 Section 2 Reading list

 The opinion columns in broadsheet newspapers.
 Analyse and take note of how they convey opinions in a logical order.
 Practice writing like 1 essay per week (about 500 words).
+Also worth listening to podcasts and looking into the federalist papers, as they will help mould the foundation for political theory.

 Section 3: Reasoning in Humanities and Social Sciences section